kakatya/conveyor/README.md

 # conveyor
-The conveyor calculates loan offers, performs scoring and complete calculation of the loan.
+The microservice calculates loan offers, performs scoring and complete calculation of the loan.